The Clinical Research Training Fellowship programme

 Applicants for this competitive programme are expected to have:

-- a medical or dental degree
+- a medical degree

 - previous wet or dry lab research experience (desirable)